Arizona Law Change – New Small Raffle Exception

-Current Law.
 Current law divides gambling into legalized and regulated categories which are further defined in the Arizona statutes.
-Amusement gambling, in which players actively complete for prices of little or no value and social gambling, in which player compete with equal standing an no other party receives winnings, are not unlawful.
+Amusement gambling, in which players actively compete for prices of little or no value, and social gambling, in which players compete with equal standing and no other party receives winnings, are not unlawful.
 However, other forms of gambling fall under strict regulation.
-These regulated forms of gambling include games of chance such as lotteries, raffles and games such as bingo.
+These regulated forms of gambling include games of chance such as lotteries, raffles, and games such as bingo.
 A.R.S.
-13-3302 has historically excluded conducted by state, county or local historical societies and certain tax-exempt non-profit organizations that have been in existence in Arizona for five-years.
+13-3302 has historically excluded conducted by state, county, or local historical societies and certain tax-exempt non-profit organizations that have been in existence in Arizona for five years.

 D. A nonprofit organization that is a booster club, a civic club or a political club or political organization as defined in section 16-901 may conduct a raffle that is subject to the following restrictions: